CISecurity/ControlsAssessmentSpecification/control-18/control-18.4.rst

 * M1 = List of all third-party components being used
 * M2 = List of all third-party components that are up-to-date and explicitly trusted
 * M3 = List of all third-party components that are not up-to-date or not explicitly trusted
-* M4 = The number of third-party components being used (count of M1)
+* M4 = Count of third-party components being used (count of M1)
-* M5 = The number of third-party components that are up-to-date and explicitly trusted (count of M2)
+* M5 = Count of third-party components that are up-to-date and explicitly trusted (count of M2)
-* M6 = The number of third-party components that are not up-to-date or not explicitly trusted (count of M3)
+* M6 = Count of third-party components that are not up-to-date or not explicitly trusted (count of M3)

 Metrics
 -------